 Usually, well-made lithium-ion batteries have a small risk of failure.
 However, cheaper cells that are made under substandard conditions have a much higher likelihood of having a manufacturing defect and therefore a higher chance of exploding or causing a fire.
 We have heard a number of reports where defective batteries and chargers or poorly made electric components in e-cigarettes have caused explosions and severe injuries.

-If you have suffered burn injuries due to a defective battery, charger or smoking device, you may be eligible to receive compensation for the injuries, damages and losses you’ve suffered including medical expenses, lost wages, hospitalization, cost of surgery, rehabilitation, permanent injuries such as scarring and disfigurement and pain and suffering.
-An experienced Orange County e-cigarette lawyer will be able to advice injured victims and their families regarding their legal rights and options.
+If you have suffered burn injuries due to a defective battery, charger or smoking device, you may be eligible to receive compensation for the injuries, damages, and losses you’ve suffered including medical expenses, lost wages, hospitalization, cost of surgery, rehabilitation, permanent injuries such as scarring and disfigurement and pain and suffering.
+An experienced Orange County e-cigarette lawyer will be able to advise injured victims and their families regarding their legal rights and options.